How to make paper mache with PVA glue

 1. Mix 1 part PVA craft glue with 2 parts water to make your paper mache paste.

-2. You don't need to be super accurate – there is no need to measure out your ingredients, it is fine to approximate this by eye.
-But a ratio of 2 parts water to 1 part PVA glue is a good rule of thumb.
+2. You don't need to be super accurate, so there is no need to measure out your ingredients – it is fine to approximate this by eye.
+However, a ratio of 2 parts water to 1 part PVA glue is a good rule of thumb.

-3. If you are exploring how to make paper mache with kids, it's a good idea to use a child-friendly PVA craft glue as this will be water soluble so easily removed from clothing and hands, but we've used a water resistant wood PVA glue with this technique and it has still worked.
+3. If you are making paper mache with kids, it's a good idea to use a child-friendly PVA craft glue, as this will be water soluble and can be easily removed from clothing and hands.
+However, we have used a water resistant wood PVA glue with this technique and it has still worked.

-4. Mix the glue and the water together until they are combined, then your paper mache paste is ready to use.
+4. Mix the glue and water together until they are combined.
+Your paper mache paste is now ready to use.

 How to make paper mache

-Take a look at our video tutorial to see how to paper mache and how the layers and built up as you learn how to make paper mache with PVA glue.
+Take a look at our video tutorial to see how to paper mache and build up the layers of paper.

 Total time: